Rairye/fz-word-finder/README.md

     print("{} : {}".format(result[0], result[1]))
 ```

-### Whitespace and punctuation marks are not ignored by the finder.
+### Whitespace and punctuation marks are not mathed by the finder.
 This generates fuzzy matches if source_sentence contains a substring that is similar to a target word but differs by whitespace characters or punctuation marks.

 ```python
 from fz_word_finder.finder import fz_finder